alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 There are 5 types of certificate.

 Which one you need will depend on the requirememnts of the importing country.
 Talk to the importer who’s receiving your goods to find out.

-You don't need a certificate to export medicines for humans within the EU.

 ###1.Certificate of a pharmaceutical product (licensed)